Return to Home

 Itô's Lemma

 In the stochastic world, change happens in the second order.
 Because (dW)² = dt, we get an extra term representing the "convexity" of the payoff—this is the source of Gamma.
+This quadratic variation term is what distinguishes stochastic calculus from ordinary calculus.

 df = \left( \frac{\partial f}{\partial t} + rS\frac{\partial f}{\partial S} + \frac{1}{2}\sigma^2 S^2 \frac{\partial^2 f}{\partial S^2} \right)dt + \sigma S \frac{\partial f}{\partial S} dW_t